NamBui2k4/Oil_consumption/README.md

 # ➢ Abstract

+The project is a report conducted with the insights of a student.
+Oil consumption trend is one of most traditional time series problem.

 This project analyzes global oil consumption trends from oil consumption dataset, which spanning from 1995 to 2022.

-Also, the project also using techniques related to RNN to predict the oil consumption trend on the next year (2023).
-This newbie project is conducted as a report conducted with the insights of a student.
+Also, a technique related to RNN is used to predict the trend on the next year (2023).

-# Oil consumption dataset
+# ➢ dataset

 The dataset includes data points for various countries or entities, detailing both the quantities of proven oil reserves and annual oil consumption measured in terawatt-hours (TWh) or equivalent units.